wwrechard/pydlm/README.md

 =======================================================

 Welcome to [pydlm](https://github.com/wwrechard/PyDLM), a flexible, user-friendly and rich functionality time series modeling library for python.
 This package implementes the Bayesian dynamic linear model for time series data.
 All modeling functionality is integrated in the `dlm`

+Modeling is the key feature of `pydlm`.
+Complex models can be constructed via simple operations
 ```
   >>> #import dlm and its modeling components
   >>> from pydlm import dlm, trend, seasonality, dynamic, autoReg